-- ▶ Failsafe Timer (Op): This value sets the time that the relay is allowed to stay continuously on. - 7 The most common failures of automated chemical feed systems are depletion of the chemical supply and/or chemical feeder failure.
+- Failsafe Timer (Op): This value sets the time that the relay is allowed to stay continuously on. - The most common failures of automated chemical feed systems are depletion of the chemical supply and/or chemical feeder failure.
 Both problems result in the controller being unable to reach set point in a reasonable period of time.
 The failsafe timer sets the maximum length of time the feeder can run.
 If the feeder has been trying to achieve set point without success for the selected time, the controller will cut power to the feeder, flash the Reset Fail/Safe LED on the face panel and display a message to alert the operator.
-If in TBP Pause mode, the controller will reset the timer.
+If in TBP Pause mode, the controller will reset the timer. - An operator must reset the failsafe through the Reset Fail/safe button to re-enable normal control.